Child Citizenship Act of 2000

 - A child born abroad to parents, one or both of whom are US citizens, but who is not recognized as a US citizen at birth for various reasons, can also benefit from the new law, i.e. that child becomes a US citizen immediately upon entry into the US as a lawful permanent resident with the intention to reside there.

-- A child born abroad not earlier than 27 February 1983 who immigrated and stayed in the USA with his American parent(s) automatically became a US citizen on 27 February 2001 (if he/she was legally in the USA and under the age of 18 on that date).
+- A child born abroad after 27 February 1983 who immigrated and stayed in the USA with his American parent(s) automatically became a US citizen on 27 February 2001 (if he/she was legally in the USA and under the age of 18 on that date).

-What this new law means is that an adopted (or natural-born) child becomes a US citizen the moment he or she sets foot on US soil (on or after 27 February 2001) after proper adoption and immigration procedures have been fulfilled.
+What this law means is that a child adopted by or born to an American parent, under age 18, not otherwise a US citizen, becomes a US citizen the moment he or she sets foot on US soil, after proper adoption and immigration procedures have been fulfilled.

 Now for the Bad News

-- The new law does NOT apply to children who don't live in or immigrate to the US (except for children of US military personnel stationed abroad in certain cases).
+- The new law does NOT apply to children who don't live in or immigrate to the US.

-- The new law does NOT confer citizenship on a child (adopted or natural-born) who arrives as a tourist or other visitor to the US.
+- The new law does NOT confer citizenship on a child who arrives as a tourist, student or other visitor to the US.

 - The new law does NOT apply to children arriving in the USA after their 18th birthday.